Here are the eight best tips for a high delivery and open rate of event invitations.

 Ensure that your email list consists of genuine and active contacts.
 Avoid purchasing email lists, as they are often outdated or filled with invalid addresses.

-2. Utilize email servers with high sender reputation
+2. Utilise email servers with high sender reputation

 Sender reputation is an evaluation of an email sender's trustworthiness and quality by email providers and servers.
 It is based on various metrics and signals that assess the activities and behavior of the sender.
 A good sender reputation is crucial for successful email delivery, as email providers like Gmail, Outlook, Yahoo, etc., consider the sender's reputation when deciding whether to deliver an email, move it to the spam folder, or block it.